 For all senses

 Wintergarden is the living room of the Hotel St. George, place for the guests and locals to meet.
 Wintergarden, built in to the courtyard and sheltered by a glass roof, has drawn inspiration from the classical conservatories of 18th and 20th century nobility, known for their lush greenery and art collections.

 Wintergarden is like a classical painting with its sophisticated color world, hidden nooks and class roof mirroring the sky.

 This great space has also three Nooks, which are intimate, elegant rooms for small social gatherings.
-Poetry Room, Dining Room and Wine Room are individually designed small chambers for meetings and special festivities.
+The three salons - Poetry Room, Dining Room and Wine Room - are individually designed small chambers for meetings and special festivities.